Liability for Braking Defects Causing 18 Wheeler Wrecks in Queens, New York

 Large commercial vehicles like 18 wheelers have a lot of momentum.
 It takes a great deal of force from the braking system to stop this momentum.
 This is one reason why large box trucks and tractor trailers have a completely different type of braking system than other passenger vehicles Trucks use an air braking system which is strong, but limited in the length of time it can be applied before the system resets.
 This system is necessary, however, as it would take a lot of brake discs to stop 18 wheels—not to mention how heavy the trailer would become which would only make it more dangerous.
 While air brakes work better for such large trucks, braking defecting causing 18 wheeler wrecks in Queens is still a huge problem.

 And it can be a catastrophic or tragic problem.
-Our experienced Queens trucking accident lawyers at Cohen & Cohen Law Group, P.C. know that braking defects causing 18 wheeler wrecks in Queens, New York City, Long Island, or anywhere else in New York could have disastrous results.
+Our experienced Queens trucking accident lawyers at COHEN & COHEN PERSONAL INJURY LAWYERS, P.C. know that braking defects causing 18 wheeler wrecks in Queens, New York City, Long Island, or anywhere else in New York could have disastrous results.
 Victims and their families could be wrongful killed by a truck without brakes which becomes a battering ram.
 If you or a loved one were seriously injured in a motor vehicle accident involving a large commercial vehicle like an 18 wheeler, semi tractor trailer, box truck, or other big rig, ask for a FREE consultation to learn how we can help protect your rights to compensation.

 FMCSA Regulations Regarding Brake Inspections